Regular procedure

 In 2022 the Regulations were amended in an attempt to address these issues; however, many remain unresolved and unclear such as:[103]

-- The procedure that needs to be followed when applicants wish to add evidence in support of their claims remains unclear, and especially in relation to the cross-examination by lawyers representing the state.
+• The procedure that needs to be followed when applicants wish to add evidence in support of their claims remains unclear, especially in relation to the cross-examination by lawyers representing the State.
 The current procedure being followed is the procedure followed under civil procedure rules, however, given the administrative nature of the IPAC, in practice this often results in confusing and unclear procedures.
-For example, regarding the burden and standard of proof applied; the purpose of the cross-examination by the state lawyer – who is not considered a competent national officer to conduct asylum interviews; the conclusions to be drawn from such an examination in relation to the credibility of the applicant and more.
+This is especially the case concerning the burden and standard of proof that should be applied; the purpose of the cross-examination by the state lawyer – who is not considered a competent national officer to conduct asylum interviews; the conclusions to be drawn from such an examination in relation to the credibility of the applicant and more.

-- Rule 4 of the amended procedural rules obliges applicants to submit a proof of payment of any previous pending judicial cases before the IPAC, in the case of submitting a new appeal.
+• Rule 4 of the amended procedural rules obliges applicants to submit a proof of payment of any previous pending judicial cases before the IPAC, in the case of submitting a new appeal.
 Failure to do so may result in the rejection of the new appeal, without any further examination of the substance of the case.
 It is not clear whether applicants are adequately informed about this by the Court Registry when submitting a new appeal.
 In 2023, cases were reported where the applicant was requested to present proof of payment, however practice differs between judges as some may request the proof of payment immediately, others may allow the applicant to provide proof by the end of the procedure of the new appeal and others may not request such proof.
 In 2024 there was increase in proof of payment being requested.
+In 2025, proof of payment is requested by all judges and in some cases the judge has rejected the new appeal as payment on the previous case had not been made.

 In early 2023, there were reports of applicants being arrested immediately after the rejection of their appeal by the IPAC, which effectively terminates their right to remain.
 This practice was confirmed throughout 2023 with the Immigration police being present at the IPAC and certain judges informing the Immigration Police of cases where the appeal would be rejected which led to arrest of the applicant.
-In late 2023, this practice was abandoned by the IPAC.
-However, throughout 2024 and early 2025, the practice is followed by certain judges.[106]
+In late 2023, this practice was abandoned by the IPAC but resumed in 2024 and early 2025 with regards to certain judges.

 Legal assistance